ilansas94/tiktok-views-counter/PLAN.md

-# Project Plan — TikTok Total Views
+# Project Plan — TotalViews

 ## Goal
 Build a public website that lets a TikTok creator log in (OAuth) and see a single number: the total views across all their videos.
 Launch the site first; plug in the official TikTok Display API after app approval.